gfarfanb/gfarfanb.github.io/.github/CONTRIBUTING.md

 ### Suggesting enhancements

-It is always welcome a new change idea, refactoring, design, features, new pages (not only posts), just propose it via issue requests or if consider better via pull requests.
+It is always welcome a new change idea, refactoring, design, features, new pages (not only posts), just propose it via [feature requests](./ISSUE_TEMPLATE/feature_request.md) or if consider better via pull requests.

 ## Pull Requests